openai/openai-cookbook/examples/third_party_examples/ai_agent_functions_node.md

 ## Running our app with a simple input

-Let's try to run the `agent` with an input that requires a function call in order to give a suitable reply.
+Let's try to run the `agent` with an input that requires a function call to give a suitable reply.

 ``` js
 agent("Where am I located right now?");